In Meta Spark Studio, use the face tracker to create an effect that responds to someone's face.

 Three patches will be created:

-Adding multiple face trackers to a scene will have an impact on performance, so it's good idea test your effect as you build it using the Spark AR Player app.
+Adding multiple face trackers to a scene will have an impact on performance, so it's good idea test your effect as you build it using the Meta Spark Player app.